Dental Implant Surgery and What Implant Surgery Techniques are used?

 The first is where there is a bad tooth (the one that needs to be removed) is currently occupying the space where the Dental Implant needs to be placed.
 The second, is when the space is empty or when the tooth is missing.

 In general, and when possible, the best time to place the Dental Implant is at the time the tooth is taken out (AKA immediate dental implant placement).
 When the tooth is carefully extracted and the site is preserved, placing the Dental Implant the same day has the advantage of decreasing post operative pain, preserving the gums and bone in the area, in addition to decreasing the time a patient needs to go without a tooth.
+During immediate dental implant surgery, it is sometimes necessary to do bone graft surgery with platelet rich fibrin PRF.

 In the event the Dental Implant is unable to be placed, due to lack of bone support or a large infection, sometimes the proper clinical decision is to Bone Graft the area (and let the body heal) and delay the placement of the Dental Implant to achieve optimal results.
 In general, the body can take up to 6 months for this to happen, although it is often times a shorter wait.